shashankshet/Learn-with-Shashank/docs/developer_learning.md

 # Developer Learnings

-This section covers key concepts and best practices in software engineering.
-Here, you’ll find detailed notes and insights on foundational books and methodologies that every developer should be familiar with.
+This section will feature interesting blog posts and concise concepts on key software engineering practices and methodologies.
+I will share valuable insights from foundational books and various topics that every developer should explore and learn from.

-### Book Summary:
-- [System Design Interview](DeveloperLearning/SystemDesingInterview.md):  Best practices for designing scalable, reliable, and maintainable systems.

 ### Interesting Blogs